 Youngest of the Little Rock Nine, civil rights advocate, National Women's Hall of Fame inductee

-Pulitzer Prize winner and author of the critically acclaimed bestseller The Warmth of Other Suns
+Pulitzer Prize winner and author of the critically acclaimed bestsellers The Warmth of Other Suns and Caste

 Leading Social Reform